 Build Credit as a Student

 You can open new accounts now to increase your average account age.
-After time you can increase your credit limits.
+After a time, you can increase your credit limits.
 This gives an instant lift to your credit rating.
-This is because of the increase in credit availability, and the decrease in credit utilization.
-In the end, you can graduate school with an impressive FICO score.
-It should be close to what you need to finance a home, and more than enough to cover a financial crisis.
+This is because of the increase in credit availability and the decrease in credit utilization.
+In the end, you can graduate from school with an impressive FICO score.
+It should be close to what you need to finance a home and more than enough to cover a financial crisis.

 Do Not Get Lazy … Build Your Credit Now!

-What would you do if your son was away on vacation, and needed emergency funds for a sudden surgery?
-If his life was at risk, even if you have a good job, you will struggle to get approved for financing.
+What would you do if your son was away on vacation and needed emergency funds for a sudden surgery?
+If his life were at risk, you would struggle to get approved for financing even if you have a good job.
 Yet, if you work on your credit profile today, you have insurance for the rest of your life.